yorgossot/ASQOS/README.md

 # Yorgos_Thesis

-Add the system in the string.
+Add the system in the system string.

-- `O` corresponds to auxiliary atom
+- `x` corresponds to auxiliary atom
 - `o` corresponds to Borregaard atom
 - `-` corresponds to optical fiber